-Other contributions relevant for Deliverable D2.4 proceed from Task 2.2 - Basis of Legal and Ethical Requirements, concerning the ethical and legal requirements to be considered in the design, development and deployment of the SPHINX system, including its data protection and trusted services.
+Other relevant contributions proceed from Task 2.2 - Basis of Legal and Ethical Requirements, concerning the ethical and legal requirements to be considered in the design, development and deployment of the SPHINX system, including its data protection and trusted services; as well as from Task 7.1 - Site Surveys and Planning of Pilot Operations, involving the presentation of SPHINX pilot plans and the definition of the evaluation framework to assess the performance of the SPHINX System.

-On its turn, this document delivers valuable inputs to the tasks of defining stakeholders' requirements (Task 2.3) and the SPHINX technical architecture (Task 2.5), as it lays the basis to capture user requirements and establish the technical specifications.
-In this context, Deliverable D2.4 also provides guidance towards the technical implementation to be performed in WPs 3 through 5.
-Finally, this document serves the guidelines for the work to setup, conduct and validate the SPHINX pilot activities of WP7.
+On its turn, this document delivers valuable inputs to the tasks defining stakeholders' requirements (Task 2.3) and the SPHINX technical architecture (Task 2.5), as it lays the basis to capture user requirements and establish technical specifications.
+In this context, Deliverable D2.9 also provides guidance towards the technical implementation to be performed in WPs 3 through 5.
+Finally, this document serves the guidelines for the work to setup, conduct and validate the SPHINX pilot activities within WP7.